SameWave/front-end-developer-tests/logic/README.md

 ## Instructions

 Below you are presented with a problem to solve.
-You need to analyse the problem and code a working solution that meets the requireents laid out below.
+You need to analyse the problem and code a working solution that meets the requirements laid out below.

 ## The Problem